The last night before the lunar new year

 After having dinner, mom and dad will wash the dishes while we – the children – turn on the TV waiting for “Tao Quan” (“Kitchen God”) show.
 As far as I know, every single person in Vietnam if they are home, they definitely watch this comedy show making it the most expected one during this time.
 Some famous comedians play as kitchen gods reporting the highlight events of the year to the Jade Emperor in a sarcastic way to bring meaningful laughs to people.
 Many topics will be discussed like Economy, Transportation, Health Care, Education, Art, etc. with both specific strengths and weaknesses.

-By the time the show ends which is around 22:00, my mom will start preparing the five-fruit tray for the outdoor worship session which is held by exactly 00:00.
+By the time the show ends which is around 22:00, my mom will start preparing the five-fruit tray for the outdoor worship session by exactly 00:00.
 Mam ngu qua (the five fruit tray) is an indispensable decoration for ancestor altar in Tet.
 Fire, Earth, Water, Metal, and Wood, are five natural elements represented by five colors of five fruits.
 Each element is thought to cover a wish for the New Year like peace, healthiness and wealthy.

 The children always find it hard to stay awake, we are struggling to keep our eyes open to welcome the very first moment of the new year.
 My dad once made me drink his pure coffee so that I stopped winning about how sleepy I was; that came out I was up all night long and my dad just keeps laughing every time he is thinking of it.

 The sound of firework signals the time of midnight 00:00.
-My mom starts the session of worshiping our ancestor while my dad brings us to the rooftop to witness firework from afar.
-Actually, a lot of people going out for the new year’s eve and enjoying the firework at a very close distance, but my family chooses to always stay home.
-I myself love this tradition since we can gather the whole family together, even now when I grow up, get my own job and live away from parents, I understand how precious those moments are.
+My mom starts the session of worshiping our ancestor; while my dad brings us to the rooftop to witness firework from afar.
+Actually, a lot of people going out for the new year’s eve and enjoying the firework at a very close distance; but my family chooses to always stay home.
+I myself love this tradition since we can gather the whole family together.
+Even now when I grow up, get my own job and live away from parents.
+I do understand how precious those moments are.